Chemistry 652- - - ORGANOMETALLIC CHEMISTRY - - - Spring 2019

 12 - Applications in organic synthesis (maybe? guest lectures??)

-Overheads shown in class: download a copy of the growing set of PowerPoint slides shown in class Other resources: download Problem Set #1 download a key for Problem Set #1 download Problem Set #2 download a key for Problem Set #2 download a key for the midterm exam in 16S download a key for this semester's midterm exam download a key for the 14S final exam download a key for the 15S final exam
+Overheads shown in class: download a copy of the growing set of PowerPoint slides shown in class Other resources: download a key for the midterm exam in 16S download a key for last year's midterm exam download a key for the 14S final exam download a key for the 15S final exam

 Theopold Group Home Page